apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 the persistent actors are quickly started on a new node and can resume operations.

-The `DurableStateBehavior` can then be run as any plain actor as described in @ref:[actors documentation](../actors.md), but since Akka Persistence is based on the single-writer principle, the persistent actors are typically used together with Cluster Sharding.
+The `DurableStateBehavior` can then be run as any plain actor as described in @ref:[actors documentation](../actors.md), but since Pekko Persistence is based on the single-writer principle, the persistent actors are typically used together with Cluster Sharding.
 For a particular `persistenceId` only one persistent actor instance should be active at one time.
 Cluster Sharding ensures that there is only one active entity (or actor instance) for each id.